theowlseye/Ven-Diagram/README.md

 Here is what is happening given the two radiuses and a given arc length where the circle connects there are two seperate overlapping shapes that could be made.
 I will build both to figure this problem out.

+Well I built both and I am still confused as hell.
+How do I determin what side of the center of the smaller circle to build the arcs on?

+I plan to always have the smaller circle on the left by the way.

 Here is the [project](https://theowlseye.github.io/VennDiagram/VennDiagram.html)